3 Days in Stockholm: The Ultimate Stockholm Itinerary

 Disclosure: This post may contain affiliate links; more info here.

 Considering a Scandinavian city break?
-Spending 3 days in Stockholm is always a good idea.
+Spending 3 days in Stockholm is always a good idea!

 This beautiful (and highly underrated!) seaside city spans fourteen islands and overflows with medieval architecture and history, cool cafรฉ culture, amazing restaurants and bars, world-class museums, and chic Scandinavian boutiques.

 After multiple trips to Stockholm, Iโve created the ultimate 3-day Stockholm itinerary just for you!
-It offers the perfect combination of must-see attractions and hidden gems that only the locals know about.
+It offers the perfect combination of must-see attractions and hidden gems that only locals know about.

 Whether you want to wander the cobblestone streets of Old Town, visit opulent palaces, try traditional Swedish food, or explore the archipelago, you’re in the right place.